 There are known cross sections of the reservoir available which can be used to establish ranges for sedimentation and retrogression surveys as the need arises.
-The cross sections were furnished by the Corps to APC in the 1980s and were eventually incorporated into an unsteady HEC-RAS model by the APC.
-The location of sections is shown on a number of USGS guad sheets available at the APC.
+The cross sections were furnished by the Corps to APC in the 1980s and were eventually incorporated into an unsteady Hydrologic Engineering Center's River Analysis System (HEC-RAS) model by the APC.
+The location of sections is shown on a number of U.S. Geological Survey (USGS) quad sheets available at the APC.